 When making a post, make sure you understand your audience.
 Keep your posts relevant to the mission of the Foundation and don’t make a post unless you have something relevant and interesting to share with the group.

 • The best way to be interesting, stay out of trouble, and have fun is to write about what you know.
-There is a good chance of being embarrassed by a real expert, or of being boring if you write about topics you are not knowledgeable about.
+There is a good chance of being embarrassed by a real expert, or by being boring if you write about topics you are not knowledgeable about.

 • Quality matters.
 Use spell-check.